scalatra/scalatra-website/guides/deployment/configuration.md

 ---

-### Configuring your app using the Scalatra bootstrap file
+### Configuring your app using the ScalatraBootstrap file

-The Scalatra bootstrap file, new in Scalatra 2.1.x, is the recommended way of configuring your application.
+As of 2.1.x, the `ScalatraBootstrap` file is the recommended way of configuring your application.
 It allows you to easily mount different servlets, set application parameters, and run initialization code for your app, without touching much in the way of XML.

-If you've just started a new project in Scalatra 2.1.x, using the giter8 template, all of this will already be set up for you.
+If you've just started a new project in Scalatra 2.2.x, using the giter8 template, all of this will already be set up for you.
 However, if you're upgrading from 2.0.x, or you just want to understand what's going on, read on.